schuchert/wikispaces/pages/aop/AspectJ_Annotation_AllCode.md

 {% include nav prev="AspectJ_Annotation_One_Solution" next="AspectJ_Annotation_Apply" %}

 ## Annotation All Code
-Here is the full source for this example: [[file:AspectJAnnotationsSrc.zip]].
+Here is the full source for this example: [AspectJAnnotationsSrc.zip](../files/AspectJAnnotationsSrc.zip).
 If you'd like to know how to set up a project using it, [click here](ExtractingSourceFilesIntoProject).

 ----